preetinder-01/placement-prep/README.md

-# placement-prep
+# Placement-Prep

-this repository includes all the dsa question im gonna do on  gfg and  leetcode, along wiht commented explanation.
+### This repository includes all the dsa question im gonna do on  gfg and  leetcode, along wiht commented explanation.

+#### to kee the record of all problems and check for consistency using github commits